Best Salmon Trolling Reels—2019

 For reliable fishing performance under $100, the Shimano TR is a clear winner.

-Best Salmon Trolling Reel Under $200– Shimano Tekota
+Best Salmon Trolling Reel Around $200– Penn Fathom II

-Being one of their best selling mid-size trolling reels, the Tekota comes in wide variety of sizes, from "300" to "800".
-As far as salmon are concerned, I would suggest the "500", unless you're chasing big Kings, then maybe consider sizing up.
+Being one of their best selling mid-size trolling reels, the Fathom II comes in wide variety of sizes, from "15" to "60".
+As far as salmon are concerned, I would suggest the "30", unless you're chasing big Kings, then maybe consider sizing up.
+I spool up a "30" size with 30lb test and have had no issue fighting Coho and Kings up to 15lb.

-Durable metal body construction, 3 ball bearings, 18lb of available drag, an over-sized crank handle grip, and the option for a line-counter make this top-end reel an awesome value.
+Durable metal body construction, 5 ball bearings, a rock-solid 30lb of available drag, an over-sized crank handle grip, and the option for a line-counter make this top-end reel an awesome value.

 Best All-Around Salmon Trolling Reel– Penn Torque